-If you are reading this leaflet, the chances are that you have recently adopted or acquired a Border Collie or you wish to acquire one.
+If you are reading this leaflet, the chances are that you have recently acquired a Border Collie or you wish to acquire one.

-If you have yet to take the step of acquiring a BC then we would suggest that you first read our leaflet - The Border Collie as a Pet.
+If you have yet to take the step of acquiring a BC then we would suggest that you first read our information sheet

 Two common mistakes that people make when settling in their new Border Collie are -

 Failing to clearly define boundaries of acceptable behaviour from the outset and -

 Failing to ensure that the dog understands its position in the family pack and pecking order.

 This is often especially true with a rescued dog.

 Some rescue dogs have had traumatic experiences in their past which may incline the new owner to initially spoil the dog as a form of compensation.